 \section{Conclusion}

-We presented a new algorithm for approximating the class partition of a heterogeneous image data set in cryo-EM.
-We derived theoretical bounds for the algorithm, and applied it on both simulated and experimental data sets.
-For simulated data, the algorithm finds accurate partitions, even under extreme levels of noise.
-As the proposed algorithm is based on the LUD~\cite{wang2013orientation}, it is applicable only to molecules without symmetries.
-However, it can be easily combined with abinitio reconstruction algorithms for molecules with symmetries.
-Moreover, the LUD can be completely replaced with another orientation assignment algorithm such as~\cite{Shkolnisky2012}, in which case the score used for comparing images should be revised.
-The proposed algorithm can also be incorporated with confidence information regarding the score between each pair of images.
-This score is available as a byproduct of the algorithms~\cite{Shkolnisky2012,sync3n}, and may further improve the robustness of our algorithm to noise.
+We presented an algorithm for approximating the class partition of a heterogeneous cryo-EM image data set.
+We derived theoretical bounds for the algorithm, applied it on simulated data and compared its performance with RELION.
+As the proposed algorithm is based on the LUD algorithm~\cite{wang2013orientation}, it is applicable only to molecules without symmetry.
+However, it can be easily combined with abinitio reconstruction algorithms for molecules with symmetry.
+Moreover, the LUD algorithm can be completely replaced with other orientation assignment algorithms such as~\cite{Shkolnisky2012}, or RELION's algorithm for orientation assignment.
+The proposed algorithm can also be supplied with confidence information regarding the score between each pair of images.
+Such confidence information is available as a byproduct of the algorithms~\cite{Shkolnisky2012,pragier2016graph}, and may further improve the robustness of our algorithm to noise.